Notes on the "Genjokoan" Chapter of the Shobogenzo

 freed from them; usually one goes about blindly driven by

 attachments.
 One can only recognize one's attachments when one is

 illuminated by the awareness of a larger reality - emptiness.

-in the moment of seeing his attachments, they are dissolved in the
+the moment of seeing his attachments, they are dissolved in the flow

 contradiction - concluding with attachments after discussing